ahmedeltawel/talltiger.net/README.md

 # 🐯 Tall Tiger

-A fun and addictive jumping game where you help a tiger reach the sky!
-Jump on platforms and see how high you can go!
+A modern portfolio landing page showcasing bold SaaS projects and featuring an interactive Sky Pilot game.
+Where bold ideas become reality.

+## ✨ Features

+- **Portfolio Showcase**: Display of upcoming innovative SaaS projects
+- **Interactive Game**: Embedded Sky Pilot challenge - a Flappy Bird-style airplane game
+- **Modern Design**: Sleek dark theme with animated gradients and glassmorphism effects
+- **Fully Responsive**: Optimized for desktop, tablet, and mobile devices

-## 🎮 How to Play
+## 🎮 Sky Pilot Game - How to Play

-- Use **Arrow Keys** (← →) or **A/D** keys to move the tiger left and right
+- Use **Arrow Keys** (↑ ↓), **W/S** keys, or **Mouse** to control the airplane
-- The tiger automatically jumps when landing on platforms
-- Try to climb as high as possible without falling off the bottom
+- Dodge obstacles coming from the right
+- Collect ⭐ stars for bonus points (+50 points)
+- Pass through gaps for points (+10 points)
+- The game speeds up progressively - stay sharp!
-- Beat your high score!
+- Beat your high score (saved in browser)

 ## 🚀 Deploy to Vercel